SSLMate/certspotter/README.md

 Every day at around 12:05 UTC, a certificate is issued and logged to CT for the DNS name `DAY-OF-WEEK.test.certspotter.org`.
-You can add one or more of these DNS names (or `.test.certspotter.org`) to your watch list to get confirmation that your certspotter instance is working.
+You can add one or more of these DNS names (or `.test.certspotter.org`) to your watch list to get confirmation that Cert Spotter is working.

 | DNS Name                         | Issuer        | Key Type |
 | -------------------------------- | ------------- | -------- |